Environmental Impact of Ordinary Portland Cement

 The production of Ordinary Portland Cement (OPC) has significant environmental impacts that are often overlooked.
 While cement is a crucial component of many construction projects, the processes involved in its production can lead to the emission of harmful pollutants and contribute to climate change.

 The primary environmental issue associated with OPC production is the release of carbon dioxide (CO2) during the manufacturing process.
 Cement production is responsible for approximately 8% of global carbon emissions, making it a significant contributor to climate change.
 During the production of cement, limestone and other raw materials are heated to high temperatures, resulting in the release of CO2.
-Additionally, the chemical reactions involved in the production process also generate CO2 emissions.
+The chemical reactions involved in the production process also generate CO2 emissions.

 The mining and transportation of raw materials for cement production can also have negative environmental impacts.
 The extraction of limestone and other raw materials can lead to habitat destruction and soil erosion.
 The transportation of these materials can also contribute to air pollution and greenhouse gas emissions.